Tapping Into Your Treasure Chest

 In spite of the pandemic and even in the face of rising interest rates, commercial property remains in strong demand.
 If your credit union is desiring growth but wondering how best to fund it, the treasure locked inside your own portfolio may well provide the answer.

-- But What If? – Driven by the COVID-19 and its hideous variants, the world is changing in myriad ways.
+• But What If? – Driven by the COVID-19 and its hideous variants, the world is changing in myriad ways.
 Remarkably, many industries and organizations have used the pandemic as a way to re-invent themselves and catapult their businesses forward.
 Those that assume that things will simply “return to normal” are likely mistaken.

-- Rock & Roll and Your HQ Strategy – In a world where seemingly everything is changing, it’s logical for credit unions to “stand pat” when it comes to their headquarters.
+• Rock & Roll and Your HQ Strategy – In a world where seemingly everything is changing, it’s logical for credit unions to “stand pat” when it comes to their headquarters.
 But this period of uncertainty can be a gateway to significant benefits – as long as those HQ decisions are made with your mind wide open.

-- Own Your Headquarters?
+• Own Your Headquarters?
 Maybe You Shouldn’t – Credit Unions have traditionally owned their headquarters.
 But, like so many other things, COVID is upending the tried the true.
 Here’s the time may be right to re-consider the age-old own vs. lease strategy.

-Corey A. Waite is the leading commercial real estate advisor to the credit union industry.
-As Founder and CEO of Rubicon Concierge Real Estate Services, Corey works directly with senior Credit Union leadership to deliver strategic plans and transactional services focused on headquarters and branch locations alike.
-With a clear understanding of the unique mission and challenges of the Credit Union industry, Rubicon’s expertise and service is truly unique and value-added.
-You can reach the Rubicon Team at +1 (213) 462-2810.
+Corey A. Waite is a leading commercial real estate advisor to the financial services industry.
+As Founder and CEO of Rubicon Concierge Real Estate Services, Corey works directly with senior executives coast-to-coast to deliver strategic plans and transactional services focused on optimizing the needs of employees, clients and members.

 Flexibility as Fact